 Room 002.17

-Hombres de maíz (Corn Men) is the title of a novel published in 1949 by Guatemalan writer Miguel Ángel Asturias, winner of the Nobel Prize for Literature.
-Taking as a reference Popol Vuh, a book encapsulating the knowledge of Mayan tradition, and from the belief of these native peoples that their flesh was made of corn, Asturias confronts in his story the two types of society based on the use they make of cereal: while indigenous peoples respect its sacred and integrating value, the corn farmers who fell trees to expand arable land do not see beyond commercial gain.
+The title of the room comes from the novel Men of Maize, published in 1949 by Miguel Ángel Asturias, a Guatemalan writer who was awarded the Nobel Prize for Literature.
+Taking as a reference Popol Vuh, a book encapsulating the knowledge of Mayan tradition, and from the belief of the Mayan people that their flesh was made of maize, Asturias confronts two types of society based on the use they make of the cereal: while the Indigenous peoples respect its sacred and integrating value, the corn farmers who fell the trees to expand arable land do not see beyond commercial gain.
+Nevertheless, the writer’s main approach to Indigenous motifs is problematic or ambiguous, and is somehow framed within creole thought that has governed Guatemalan society, a racist conception which has prolonged the marginalisation of all non-white bodies.